webkool/documentation/webkool-xml-api.md

 **CDATA**

 The characters within this element.
-Several elements hold javascript code, stylesheet or HTML, which is usually escaped like this:
+Several elements hold ECMAScript code, stylesheet or HTML, which is usually escaped like this:

 <![CDATA[

-// javascript code, stylesheet or HTML
+// ECMAScript code, stylesheet or HTML

 ]]>